 Admittedly, much of this is new for me.
-While I’ve felt the tug of better choices for a number of years now, it was not until I became a mom that I became so much more aware of my beauty product choices.
+While I’ve felt the tug of better choices for a number of years now, it was not until I became a mom that I became so much more aware of my clean beauty product choices.

 Then I started thinking more about my shampoos and soaps.
 The jury is still out on the connection of parabens to certain cancers.
 The potential connection was enough for me to say no. I found some cleaner options.